 # 8 Plan your holidays to countries that are allergy safe

 Thailand is a country where a multitude of dishes contain peanuts or are cooked in peanut oil.
 Hence taking a peanut allergy sufferer there can be tricky.
 Take the allergy risk factors into account when choosing your next destination.

 # 9 For peace of mind research local hospital facilities

 Always travel with the appropriate emergency medication, such as an Epi pen, and make it a point to try and find the nearest emergency room just in case.
 Some people also recommend to rent a car or make sure Ubers or Taxis are readily available to ensure a quick drive to the nearest medical facilty.

 # 10 Healthy versus safe

 We all aim for our little ones to follow a healthy diet.
-While travelling the only safe food choice may be a sealed bag of potato chips.
-If the choice is unhealthy but safe versus (potentially) unsafe but healthy- unhealthy is the clear winner on this occasion.
+While traveling the only safe food choice may be a sealed bag of potato chips.
+If the choice is unhealthy but safe versus (potentially) unsafe but healthy – unhealthy is the clear winner on this occasion.

 In the US there is an App & website called Allergy Eats, which lists over 800.000 allergy-friendly restaurants across the United States.

-Tell us about your experience and tips travelling with children with allergies in the comments below.
+Tell us about your experience and tips while traveling with kids who have food allergies.